 Cycling to work means that you’re going to be leaving your bike somewhere away from home for the entire day.
-In the winter, the tail end of the day may be dark and there may be fewer people around - ideal conditions for a thief to strike.

 But there’s a lot that you can do to keep your bike more secure, so you can be more sure that it - and components and accessories attached to the bike - are still there at the end of the day.